paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 Once everything has been checked and adjusted. stop the reel from playing.

+It may be the case that the tape has been recorded as mono tracks on both sides.
+Our system will digitise both mono tracks simultaneously.
+If you are using headphones, you will hear one track in one ear, playing correctly, and the second track in the other, playing backwards.

+The phase scope will look a bit like an X if there are two mono tracks on the tape.
+Adjust the azimuth as best as you can:

+Adjust for the

 DO NOT HIT REWIND.
 Uze the Z-Loc button.
 This will rewind the tape, slowing down as it approaches the 00.00.00 point in the counter.
-This will ensure we do not need to rethread the tape, and it is a more cautios way to treat the tape
+This will ensure we do not need to rethread the tape, and it is a more cautious way to treat the tape